 - A 54,000-gallon basement tank that collects rain water from drains on the roof and plaza, which is stored and filtered, and then used in landscaping and to flush toilets in the lower part of the building, which should save more than 1 million gallons of water a year.
 Combined with other plumbing upgrades the building will use half as much water as pre-renovation.

 - Nearly 16,500 square feet of new landscaping, including green roofs, that feature low-maintenance plants to help lower building temperatures in the summer and reduce storm water runoff.
+When it comes to roofing get experts to help, you can check out their contact information here.

 - Reusing over 99 percent of the original building during the renovation and recycling more than 85 percent of construction waste including 990,000 square feet of NW Rugs carries where quality, service, selection and style don’t need to break the pocket book.